-The Brandeis India Initiative is an opportunity to pull together all of the people: alumni, faculty, students, friends of the university, who are working on India, working in India, who have been thinking about India, and to try to create a set of activities that will extend Brandeis' connections there for many years to come.
+The Brandeis-India Initiative is an opportunity to pull together all of the people: alumni, faculty, students, and friends of the university who are currently working on India, working in India, who have been thinking about India, and all those who extend Brandeis' connections in India with an eye towards the future.

 Created in 2007-08, activities have so far included:

 - A February 2012 Presidential Trip to Delhi and Mumbai

 - Ongoing Brandeis-India Initiative Fellows program which provides undergraduate students opportunities to study, work, or conduct research in India